 It was on this occasion that the idea of forming an Association took firm root.
 Several months later on June 30th 1984, 207 Squadron disbanded at RAF Northolt.

-The Association was actively involved in the establishment of memorials, in recording its casualties and having an official squadron history produced.
-Its website was among the earliest to appear and had a significant impact on enabling membership and the gathering of information.
+The Association was actively involved in the establishment of memorials, in recording its casualties and having an official squadron history produced (ALWAYS PREPARED, by John Hamlin).
+Its website was launched in 1989, among the earliest to appear, and had a significant impact on enabling membership and the gathering of information.

 In 2013 it was finally decided to close the Association as few new members were joining and no-one was coming forward to replace retiring committee members.
-207(R) Squadron had also once again disbanded, merging into 72(R) Squadron.
+Some members continued to meet annually.

 We Will Remember Them

 207 Squadron suffered 977 killed, both aircrew and groundcrew; 200 have no known grave.
 171 others were Prisoners of War and 39 evaded capture.

 1997 saw the completion of the Association's program to dedicate Memorials to those who gave their lives and freedom for others whilst serving with No.207 Squadron RAF, placed at the bases from which the Squadron mainly suffered casualties: there are also some splendid local memorials with which the Association was linked, arising from local initiatives:

 - 1992 - a Memorial Tablet and Book of Remembrance were dedicated in All Saints Church, Great Steeping, to those lost from former RAF Spilsby, from where most of 207 Squadron's WWII casualties occurred.